 By prioritizing user interface design, business leaders can ensure that employees can learn new AI tools with fewer obstacles and make the most of their new tools more quickly.

-Provide hands-on AI training and user onboarding
+Provide hands-on AI training and role-based user onboarding

 Experiential learning has become increasingly prevalent in recent years, and for good reason.
 People tend to learn more quickly and retain more information when they learn by doing.
 This principle also applies to AI adoption.